Thinking about teaching English in Spain? Let’s take a look at how to put your best English-teaching foot forward to bring that dinero home.

 Hourly rates for teaching English in Spain vary between €14–€30.
 Weekly hours also vary.
 Language and cultural assistant jobs in public schools are around 12 hours per week, jobs in private schools can be around 25 hours per week.
 Language schools and private tutoring hours will fluctuate depending on how much you take on.
 This means that monthly salaries can be anywhere between €700 and €2,500, but are usually somewhere between €1,200 and €1,800.
 The cost of living in Spain is not too high, currently around 16% lower than in the UK, so this should be enough to survive on.

 Remember that it’s not all about the hourly/monthly pay.
 You need to weigh up other costs and benefits.
-In addition to the unpaid travel and class preparation costs mentioned above, also bear in mind that although contracted work often pays less than working on an hourly rate, you will usually get benefits such as holidays and social security payments.
+In addition to the unpaid travel and class preparation costs mentioned above, also bear in mind that although contracted work often pays less than working on an hourly rate, you will usually get benefits such as holidays and Spanish social security payments.
 It’s worth looking into what free or low-cost training might be offered with a position too.
 Bigger institutions sometimes offer in-house training where you can boost your skills.

 How to find a job teaching English in Spain

 The best way of finding a job to teach English in Spain is to look online.
 There are numerous job websites and online forums that you can check.
 If already live in Spain, you can check for Spanish jobs in newspapers, sign up with a recruitment agency, and use local networks.
 You can see our guide on how to find a job in Spain for more information and check out our jobs portal for current positions.
-You can also find out more city-specific information for Madrid, Barcelona, or working on the Spanish coast.
+You can also find out more city-specific information for jobs in Madrid, jobs in Barcelona, or working on the Spanish coast.

 Alternatively, ConversaSpain is a Spanish organization that cooperates with more than 300 public schools in different regions in Spain.
 It offers inspiring, challenging, and rewarding opportunities to potential English teaching assistants.
 With ConversaSpain, native English speakers can teach their mother tongue as language and cultural ambassadors in public schools in Madrid or Murcia (Auxiliares de Conversacion program).